Yuan-Meng/personal_website_2.0/content/posts/concurrency_101/index.md

 Knowing the basic concepts above is far from enough.
 I can't speak for other ML engineers, but for me personally, concurrency problems incredibly hard because I'm familiar with neither the design patterns nor the syntax in the `threading` package.
 Just when I have solved one problem cleanly, thinking I've got it, the next one requires a completely, or even worse, slightly different approach.

-I heard that even junior backend engineers find concurrency intimidating.
+I heard that even backend engineers find concurrency intimidating.
 Still, getting some practice is way better than flying blind into OOP interviews that tap into thread-safety and concurrency.
 We can solve toy problems on LeetCode and a few real-world problems.

 # Practice Toy Problems